NikolaVk/nva_computers/TESTING.md

 ### HTML

 - The HTML code was tested using [W3C Markup Validation Service](https://validator.w3.org/).
 I tested every single page using view page source for every page.
-All pages pass the test widouth Errors or Warnings.
+All pages pass the test without Errors or Warnings.

 ### CSS

 - The CSS code was tested using [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 Just as the html code it passed all tests.
 I used direct input to test the code.
-The code passed all tests widouth Errors.
+The code passed all tests without Errors.

 ### JS